camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/whatsapp.md

 Once the token is obtained, put it in the **Access token** field of the **Authentication** section.

 :::note
-We do not recommend exposing your WhatsApp access token credentials as plain text.
-Instead, use Camunda secrets.
+Use Camunda secrets to avoid exposing your WhatsApp access token credentials as plain text.
 See our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::